vbookshelf/Ai-On-A-Stick-TDA/README.md

 # Ai-On-A-Stick
 An offline, portable Ai Console for macOS.
-Powered by Gemma3:12b.
+Powered by Gemma3:12b.<br>
+This is a Thumb-Drive App (TDA).

 - Works completely offline.
 - No installation needed.
 Double-click to run.